pn141/Flask_playground/README.md

 # installation instructions
  **Note**: Flask-playground has been written using **Python 3.7**, make sure you have Python 3.7 or above installed before proceeding with these instructions.
+ **Linux note** The first installation step will create directory "Flask-playground" and all its content.
+You might have to add the 'Execute' permission to the "Flask-playground" directory or use 'sudo'.
+To add Execute permission, use the following command: ```chmod u +x /path/to/Flask-playground```

    1. Clone or download "Flask-playground"